chris-fellows/cf-web-server/README.md

 # CFWebServerConsole (Console app)
 This is a console app for running the web server.

+It can run in the following modes:
+1) Run single website that has a site config.
+Uses /site-config-id command line parameter.
+2) Run single website with no site config.
+Parameters are set on the command line.
+3) Run all websites with a site config.
+Default if none of the above is set.

 # CFWebServerMobile (.NET Maui app)
 This is an .NET Maui app for running the web server.
 Currently it only run on Android.

+# Scripts folder
+This folder contains scripts for the following:
+1) Get site configs.
+2) Update site config.

 # Command Line
 Command line supports running only one website.

 Parameter					Description
+- /all-sites				Runs all websites with a site config
 - /default-file				Default file for / request.
 E.g. Index.html
 - /file-cache-compressed	Whether to store cache files as compressed.
 Default if not specified.
 - /file-cache-expiry-secs	Number of secs since cache file last used after which it is expired.
 If file is